nikkicci/kunskapskontroll_1/README.md

 * Sets up logging to a file (currencies.log).
 * Run the three main functions:

-    1. fetch_currencies(): Retrieves exchange rates from the
+    1. fetch_currencies(): Retrieves exchange rates from the database.
     2. convert_currencies(payload): Converts the JSON data to a DataFrame with correct datatypes.
     3. export_currencies(df): Saves the DataFrame in an SQLite database.